 You need to fit the risk management approach to the nature of the project:

-- For high risk projects where the customer is very sensitive to risk, it probably makes sense to do a fair amount of risk management to identify, analyze, mitigate, and monitor those risks.
+- For high risk projects where the customer is very sensitive to risk, it makes sense to take a planned approach to risk management

-- For lower risk projects where the risk is less of a concern to the customer, a more informal approach to risk management may be appropriate.
+- For lower risk projects , a more informal approach to risk management may be appropriate.